SBA Community Advantage Loans: What Are They and Who Qualifies?

 - The SBA places special emphasis on startups struggling to secure funding elsewhere.

-Payment and Interest Rate Terms for SBA Community Advantage Loans
+What Are the Payment and Interest Rate Loan Terms for This Loan?

 Since SBA Community Loans are guaranteed by the government, interest rates are often lower than other financing options.
 This is because risks are limited for the lender.
 Typically, interest rates for an SBA community loan are set between 8 to 11 percent.